 Many people feel they know how to eat but just don’t know how to apply it.
 I would like to help clarify some things just in case.
 You should be eating most of your diet as whole foods.
 The less process a food goes through the better.
 It is not just about energy balance but portion control is important.

 Fat is essential, get it from nuts, seeds, olives, dairy, avocado, and eggs primarily.
 Your dairy should be full fat, and your eggs should be the whole egg.
 These fats nurture our bodies and help our skin by providing and allowing better absorption of fat soluble vitamins.

 Krill oil can be a great supplement that can benefit your joints, heart, brain, skin as well as your mood.
-It is a safer way to get your omega-3 fatty acids then your average fish oils as it doesn’t contain mercury.
+It’s a safer way to get your Omega-3 fatty acids then your average fish oils as it doesn’t contain mercury.

-We live in a fast paced world that makes it a challenge to take the time to enjoy our food or make home made options but your body will thank you for it by feeling great, avoiding illness and disease or being strong enough to fight it when an ailment does appear.
+We live in a fast paced world that makes it a challenge to take the time to enjoy our food or make home made options, but your body will thank you for it by feeling great, avoiding illness and disease, or being strong enough to fight it when an ailment does appear.

 We all need to take care of our bodies.
 Be active on a daily basis and feed your body to the best of your ability.
 We are all good people, why not try to be better?